aragon/aragon-wiki/docs/jobs/openings/ops.md

 ### How to apply

-- Write an email with the following attachments plus any information you consider important to *maria@aragon.one*, with the subject `Ops Assistant opening application`.
+- Write an email with the following attachments plus any information you consider important to *hiring@aragon.one*, with the subject `Ops Assistant opening application`.

 - The things we are looking for in the application are: